XU32444/basic-ic-layouts/README.md

 # basic-ic-layouts
 Showcase the layout that I did when I was in second year, using Cadence Virtuoso.
+All the components have passed DRC and LVS
 List of the compponents:

 1. Inverter with 64 fingers, which can be used as buffer and driver for larger loads.